CoderDojo-Content/Beginner-JavaScript/en/as_many_songs_as_you_like.md

     var songsToDisplay = songsList.length
   ```

   The variables are created using the `var` **keyword**.
 Every **variable** needs that before its name when it's created.
 The first **variable**, `songsListDisplay` is just holding a number.
 It's going to be used as a counter, and it's starting at 0.
-Computers count from 0 instead of 1.
+JavaScript counts from 0 instead of 1.

 2. The second **variable** is more interesting.
 It's storing the length of the `songsList`, which is a **property** of the `songsList` you can ask it for.
 The way this **loop** is going to work, to display every song, is by keeping a count of how many songs it has displayed in `songsDisplayed` and comparing that to `songsToDisplay`.
 As long as the count is less than (`<`) the target number, it will keep going.
 Add the **loop** in below the variables like this
   ```javascript